morris-lab/BiddyetalWorkflow/README.md

 Now that we have downloaded the BAM file we can search for any read containing a CellTag motif.
 First, because the BAM file is binary we need to view the file using a tool such as samtools.
 We do this by using the samtools view command.
 The output from this command is then piped into grep.
 We use grep and a regular expression to search for CellTag containing reads.
 The reads which contain CellTags are then written to an output file.
-The CellTag motifs for CellTag^MEF^, CellTag^D3^, and CellTag^D13^ are unique.
+The CellTag motifs for CellTag<sup>MEF</sup>, CellTag<sup>D3</sup>, and CellTag<sup>D13</sup> are unique.
 This allows us to distinguish between CellTags originating from different libraries.
 The commands below will identify the CellTags for each CellTag version.

 We use the *.possorted_genome_bam.bam output file from the 10x CellRanger pipeline, because each read has been tagged with its associated Cell Barcode, UMI, and aligned genes.